mirzask/QA_tool/readme.md

 dcm2niix -m n -z y -o *output_folder* *DICOM_folder*
 ```

-if set the -m as n doesn't work, set the -m as y.
+If setting `-m n` doesn't work, set to `-m y`.
 However, here should be *very careful* to check if generated NIFTI is what you want.

 **Step 5**: use the slicedir tool to visualize a batch of NIFTI files to double check, or use MIPAV to check one by one (time consuming).